avario/NetworkKit/README.md

     }
 }
 ```
-You can customise the encoding destination of your parameters by implementing the `encoding` property on the request (`url` or `json` encoding is supported).
+You can customise the encoding destination of your parameters by implementing the `encoding` property on the request (`url` and `json` encoding is supported).

 > **Note:** You can customise `Date` encoding and decoding by implementing the `dateEncodingStrategy` and `dateDecodingStrategy` properties on your `Network`.

 ## Error Handling
 The publisher returned from `Network.request` publishes a `NetworkError` whenever an error occurs. `NetworkError` is an `enum` that contains two cases: `local` and `remote`.
 - Local errors are errors that have occured locally on the device (such as encoding errors or connection issues).
-- Remote errors are errors returned from a remote HTTP service.
-These can contain the data of the failed request.
-You can customise the type of this data by setting the `RemoteError` associated type of your `Network`.
+- Remote errors contain an error returned from a remote HTTP service.
+You can customise the type of this error by setting the `RemoteError` associated type of your `Network`.
 ```swift
 class MoviesNetwork: Network, ObservableObject {
     let baseURL: URL = .init(string:"https://api.themoviedb.org/3/")!